Masters in Public Health (MPH)

 - Students must be a registered medical or dental students at Queen’s University.

-- Must have successfully completed, or be due to complete, third year medical or dental examinations on the first attempt.
+- Must have successfully completed, or be due to complete, third year medical or dental examinations on the first attempt with an overall classification of a 2.1

 - The scholarships will be competitive and will be awarded on the basis of academic rankings used to calculate distinctions at the end of year two.